-Julius Mcharo is a professional banker with over twenty-six years' experience in banking, microfinance and financial markets where he ascended the leadership ladder to become the Chief Executive Officer of a regional Bank-Commercial Bank of Africa (Tanzania) Limited, a position he held until December 2015.
-He worked for both international banks and local banks including Standard Chartered Bank, Citibank, TIB Bank and Commercial Bank of Africa.
+Julius Mcharo is a professional banker with over twenty-seven years' experience in banking, microfinance and financial markets where he ascended the leadership ladder to become the Chief Executive Officer of a regional Bank-Commercial Bank of Africa (Tanzania) Limited, a position he held until December 2015.
+He worked for both international banks and local banks including Standard Chartered Bank, Citibank, TIB Bank and Commercial Bank of Africa in Treasury, Institutional banking, Corporate & Investment Banking.

-He has served in a number of Boards including IODT, Victoria Insurance Brokers and Mawinyi Investment Limited.
-He holds B.com (Finance), MBA, CPA (T) and Certificate of Directorship.
+He has served in a number of Boards including IODT, Victoria Insurance Brokers and Mawinyi Investment Limited and Albatross Company.
+He holds B.com (Finance), MBA, CPA (T) and